MAD: Moroccan dirham

 Agadir holidays 2020

 In the foothill of the Anti-Atlas Mountains, along Morocco's sun-swept southern coast, you will find Agadir.

-Blending a sunny beach break with a historical getaway to Agadir is simple.
+Blending an Agadir sunny beach break with a historical getaway is simple.
 One minute holidaymakers are exploring the promenade and the next they are soaking up the Atlantic Ocean's waves on Agadir Beach.

 The city and its surrounding area possess a great deal of action adventure as well.
 Vibrant water sports and a number of outdoor pursuits can be found on a holiday to Agadir.

 Away from the water, the city’s old medina is a wonderful place to explore, while the seafront promenade offers a modern twist to your holidays in Agadir.
 The city is considered one of the top beach destinations in the whole of Morocco, rivalling the likes of Tangier and Saidia on the north coast – so don’t forget your swimming gear.

 With a wide range of accommodation options, check out our top hotels in Agadir to help get you started!